Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/add-teams.md

 ## Prerequisites
 * An IDP configured in Konnect (OIDC or DCR) for [application registration](konnect/dev-portal/applications/enable-app-reg/)
 * A team created in your IDP
-* SSO enabled on your Developer Portal (ensure the login URI is properly set to your Konnect Developer Portal)
+* SSO enabled on your Dev Portal (ensure the login URI is properly set to your Konnect Dev Portal)

 Note: In order to use OIDC Team Mappings, you must enable RBAC to have the ability to create Teams (you can disable RBAC afterwards if you don't want to use it).